ADelgadoT/LSH_Protein_Sequence_Similarity/README.txt

 - IMPLEMENTATION
-	All of our code has been developed in Python3 except the obtainment of the BLASTp results to verify the reliability of the implemented method, which have been done with Bash.
+	All of our code has been developed in Python3 except the obtainment of the BLASTp results to verify the reliability of the implemented method, which have been developed with Bash.

 - PROJECT STRUCTURE
 	.